runkev/kevs-kitchen/README.md

 ## Issues

 If you encounter any issues while using the website or have any feature requests, please submit an issue in the [Issues](https://github.com/runkev/petows-pantry/issues) section.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](https://github.com/runkev/petows-pantry/blob/main/LICENSE) file for details.